5 things that changed for market overnight: Key global cues for Sensex today

 Asian Markets

-Asian markets traded higher following overnight gains on Wall Street ahead of key economic data releases.
+Asian stock markets traded higher following overnight gains on Wall Street.
+Japan released its factory output data for July, while China will release the data for August.

-Meanwhile, Gift Nifty was trading at 19,350 as against Nifty futures’ previous close of 19,314.55, indicating a positive start for the Indian benchmark indices.
+Meanwhile, Gift Nifty was trading at 19,373 as against Nifty futures’ previous close of 19,340, indicating a mildly positive opening for the Indian benchmark indices.

 Wall Street